NAME

 Returns 1 if every character in string is a valid XML Char according to production 2 of the XML 1.0 recommendation.
 Otherwise it returns 0.

-dom clearString string
+dom clearString ?-replace? string

 Returns the string given as argument cleared out from any characters not allowed as XML parsed character data.
+If the -replace option is given then instead of removing such characters are replaced with \uFFFD.

 dom isBMPCharData string